 The 'Automatic Transaction Matching' process is a series of matching passes (also called rules or subroutines).
 These passes can be turned on or off to fit your particular situation.

-From the home page - click on the matching options icon in the lower right corner.
+From the home page, click on the Matching Rules icon in the right side of the ribbon bar.

 By default, 'Check to Check', 'Void to Issue', and 'Non-Check matching' are on and 'Many to Many' and 'Alphanumeric Matching' are off.